O'Neill Forebay: Background

 Roughly 2.5 mi downstream from the San Luis Dam, O'Neill Forebay collects irregular water releases from the San Luis Dam and the 424 MW pumped-storage hydroelectric William R. Gianelli Powerplant in its 56400 acre.ft basin.
 A morning-glory type spillway lies at the left bank of the reservoir.
 The reservoir is fed by the California Aqueduct and the Delta–Mendota Canal.
 Water from the canal is lifted a vertical distance of 8 ft into a channel running 2200 ft into the forebay.

 O'Neill Dam

 O'Neill Dam, constructed from 1963 to 1967, is an 87.5 ft, earthfill and rockfill dam, stretching over 3 mi across the valley of San Luis Creek.
 With a maximum reservoir depth of 57 ft, peak inflow to the forebay is 15600 ft3 per second, from both the San Luis Dam and the Delta–Mendota Canal.
 The drainage area of the reservoir downstream of the San Luis Dam is only 18 acre.
-The O'Neill Pumping-Generating Plant stores 28 megawatts hours of energy.
+The O'Neill Pumping-Generating Plant stores 28 megawatt hours of energy.